BLANK-TH/elevator-bot/commands.md

 will get 2 cards to start off with.
 The dealer will also get 2 cards but you can only see one.

 [//]: # (new minigame commands goes here)

+## Multiplayer Game Commands
+### Tic Tac Toe
+#### Command: `tictactoe [user]` **OR** `ttt [user]`
+If you mention a user, that user will be given an option to accept the game by typing `accept`.
+If you don't mention a user then it will be a general game and anyone who wants to can type `accept` and join.
+If no-one joins after 1 minute the game will be canceled.
+If the game proceeds the bot will send a message then start preparing the game (give it a few seconds).
+While it's preparing the embed colour (colour on the rid edge of the embed) will be yellow.
+Once it's done it will be either blue or orange.
+Blue is corresponding to player 1 (requesting player) and orange is corresponding to player 2 (requested player).
+The player that plays first is random, to see the current player, look at the Current Player embed field.
+All numbers in the game grid are playable slots.
+To play on a spot, click the corresponding number emoji.
+Continue taking turns playing until either of you ties or loses.
+If a player doesn't play for one minute then the game will be finished and the opposing player will have won.

+[//]: # (new multiplayer game commands goes here)

 ## Moderation Commands
 ##### This commands can only be used by people with the co-responding permissions.